 6. Data Breach

-7. Transfer of Personal Data outside the EEA
+7. Transfer of Personal Data outside the EEA or the United Kingdom

 7.1.
-You expressly agree that we may transfer Customer Data within the Elavon DAC group of companies on the terms of Elavon’s Master Data Processing and Transfer Agreements, which incorporate the European Commission’s standard contractual clauses.
+You expressly agree that we may transfer Customer Data within the Elavon DAC group of companies on the terms of its Master Data Processing and Transfer Agreements, which incorporate the European Commission’s standard contractual clauses.

 8. Return and deletion

 8.1.
-At your option, Elavon shall delete or return all Customer Data to you at the end of the provision of the Services and delete all existing copies of Customer Data unless we are under a legal obligation to require storage of that data or we have another legitimate business reason for doing so.
+At your option, Opayo shall delete or return all Customer Data to you at the end of the provision of the Services and delete all existing copies of Customer Data unless we are under a legal obligation to require storage of that data or we have another legitimate business reason for doing so.

 9. Use of Sub-Processors